 - Promotions are only infrequently adjusted for in the demand history.

-- In Brightwork Explorer, one can adjust promotions in a way that will allow the forecasting system to account for promotions.
+- In Brightwork Explorer, one can adjust promotions to allow the forecasting system to account for promotions.

 The primary issue for backward promotions management is promotions identification.
 Even the best forecasting applications are set up around the standard workflow, which is not focused on promotions identifications.